cdelorme/csideanime.com/docs/design/source-code.md

 Finally, we supply the router to a new server, and have the server begin listening for incoming traffic.

+**No data will ever actually be deleted from the database by the system.
+Instead any content that can be deleted should have a flag for deletion.**

 ### settings